What’s in My Hospital Bag

 What’s In My Hospital Bag

-- 2 pairs of socks, and I just wear the shoes I wore there home
+- 2 pairs of socks, the shoes I wore to the hospital is what I’ll wear home

-- I don’t bring clean underwear because I love the mesh hospital ones they give me for free at the hospital (and that’s pretty much all I wear as underwear for like 1-3 weeks after giving birth, haha!
-No need to ruin my underwear!)
+- I don’t bring clean underwear because I love the mesh hospital ones they give me for free at the hospital.
+And that’s pretty much all I wear as underwear for 2-3 weeks after giving birth, haha!
+No need to ruin my underwear!

 - My makeup bag